perng/gametheory/chenx/sixp/README.md

 - no logout yet. so now I use refresh page to fake logout (which just breaks the connection).
   In the long run you want to keep the state when refreshing page.
 - There should be a invite mechanism
+- If the other side is disconnected (e.g., close browser), the server should remove the side's information from connected users.
+Otherwise local side will continue to show game started when I get in, but the other side is no longer on line.

 <h3>To Do</h3>